cheesesashimi/powerline-go/README.md

     	 Maximum width of the shell that the prompt may use, in percent.
 Setting this to 0 disables the shrinking subsystem.
   -mode string
     	 The characters used to make separators between segments.
-    	 (valid choices: patched, compatible, flat)
+    	 Can also be a path to a json file with your custom mode; /path/to/your/mode.json (valid choices: patched, compatible, flat)
     	 (default "patched")
   -modules string